 The Nikon Z fc is great for vlogging.
 It has a fully articulated touchscreen, so you can monitor yourself while recording.
 It also automatically switches into 'Self-Portrait' mode when you flip its screen around, making it easier to make exposure adjustments when recording yourself.
 Its autofocus system does an amazing job of tracking faces, ensuring you stay in focus.
 It delivers good overall video quality in brighter conditions, though it's worse in low light, and there's a lot of rolling shutter effect in 4k.
 However, it doesn't do the best job smoothing out camera shake when using its kit lens.

-The Nikon Z fc is satisfactory for studio video, though this isn't its main intended use.
+The Nikon Z fc works well for studio video, though this isn't its main intended use.
 It has good internal recording capability and an easy-to-use menu system.
 While it has a microphone jack and HDMI port, it lacks a headphone jack and doesn't come with a USB cable in the box.
 Its overall video quality is good in more controlled lighting conditions, though it performs worse in low light.
 There's also significant rolling shutter effect when panning to the side in 4k.
 That said, it has a fantastic autofocus system.

 The Nikon Z fc is a poor choice for action video.
 It isn't designed for you to mount it on a helmet or chest rig.
 It doesn't do the best job stabilizing camera shake in 4k when using its kit lens, though it's notably better in FHD.
 It also isn't rated as being water-resistant.
 Overall, video quality is great in brighter lighting conditions, though there's noticeable rolling shutter effect in 4k.
 It also offers many frame rate options, including up to 120 fps in FHD, along with a slow-motion capture mode.